You’re interested in working with me?

 - Designing and building a simple and easy-to-use interface.
 If you don’t know how you want your product to look, I can propose a clear outline of the design that will focus on making the core purpose of the application obvious.
 If you have detailed designs for an application I am more than happy to follow them instead.
 However, I encourage testing mockups of any design with real users before and after they are implemented to make sure that they work the way we expect them to.

-- Taking care of all the extra stuff like analytics, tracking retention, setting up payments, a mailing list, rich snippets for SEO, etc. Rather than having to shop around for multiple professionals to get the job done I can help cover all of the details necessary to design, build and launch a product.
+- Taking care of all the extra stuff like analytics, tracking retention, setting up payments, a mailing list, rich snippets for SEO, etc. Rather than having to shop around for multiple professionals, I can help cover all of the details necessary to design, build and launch a product.
 Then you can find a specialist if you want to focus in on a specific aspect of your product.
 I’m happy to recommend people if I can.

-I will only work directly with the founder.
+I will only work directly with a founder or a small executive.
 I enjoy collaborating with other freelancers but I refuse to work with middle management.

 Building a product from scratch takes about 2 months to build and costs roughly $20,000.
 It can be done faster and for cheaper if you already have a clear sense of what you want to build.